 Indeed, employee engagement involves cultivating trust, integrity and transparent communication between an organisation and its team members.
 It encourages individuals to work to their greatest potential, which enhances the opportunity for business success.
 It inspires positive behaviours and attitudes in the workplace and gives employees a sense of pride towards the organisation.

-To illustrate this, and to sufficiently emphasise the importance of employee engagement, we've taken a closer look at what exactly a motivated and invested workforce can achieve – and why you should commit time and resources to ensure that this happens.
+To illustrate this, and to sufficiently emphasise the importance of keeping your employees engaged in your company, we've taken a closer look at what exactly a motivated and invested workforce can achieve – and why you should commit time and resources to ensure that this happens.

 According to a 2016 Gallup study, only 33% of US employees are engaged with their jobs.
 Disengaged employees are less productive and collaborative, which, in turn, affects customer service and diminishes sales.
 They are also less efficient, less motivated and less satisfied at work.
 They do not perform to their highest abilities and are not loyal to the firm that they work for.